 Pitch your tent beneath a shady acacia.
 Set up your roof-top tent with a view.
 A sundowner goes down well to end the day as you sit relaxing in your canvas chair and there’s truly something amazing about the crackle of the fire as dark sets in and the night sky comes to life.
 All around you pure nature.
 It’s real and so worth it.

-We know the best places to camp, how long you need to stay without having to set up camp every day, where you’ll need to stock up on supplies and we’ll make sure you have everything you need.
+We know the best places to camp, how long you need to stay, where you’ll need to stock up on supplies and we’ll make sure you have everything you need.
 From warm bedding to cooking utensils and a fridge (or cooler box).
 Mix it up with lodges along the way to do a combo tour.
 Splurge where it’s really worth it and go luxury for a night or two in-between.
 We’ll ensure it’s a holiday to remember.
 Who said a camping safari couldn’t be a five star experience?